-Friends of the Earth’s #PlasticFreeFriday is a great campaign.
-Going plastic free (or dramatically reducing your plastic consumption) is a gradual process, and dedicating one day a week to it really focuses you on how much you use.
+Going plastic-free (or dramatically reducing your plastic consumption) is a gradual process, but try dedicating one day a week to begin with.

 A few of my favourite plastic-free swaps for kids

-- Colouring pencils over felt/fibre-tip pens – the shavings can be put in the compost bin and are plastic free.
+- Colouring pencils instead of felt/fibre-tip pens – the shavings can be put in the compost bin and are plastic free.

 - Bubble bath bars from Lush – crumble a bit in the bath and swirl for a plastic-free bubble bath.

-- Experiences over things – last Christmas my sister and I agreed on taking our kids to the theatre over physical presents, a trip they’ll remember long after a toy has been forgotten about.
+- Experiences rather than things – last Christmas my sister and I agreed on taking our kids to the theatre over physical presents, a trip they’ll remember long after a toy has been forgotten about.

 - Stainless steel straws – I carry these in my handbag so if the kids do want a straw we can skip the plastic.

 See more from Bettina's plastic-free life.